hexufo/tg585scripts/README.md

 Thomson TG585 v7 router administration scripts.

+If you still have an old Thomson TG585 v7 router you might be intrested in these scripts.

-- tg585catlog: cat the log of a Thomson TG585 v7 router.
+- tg585catlog: cat the log of the router.
 - tg585disablewifi: disable wifi until the next reboot.
 - tg585enablewifi: enable wifi until the next reboot.
 - tg585envlist: print the environment variables.